The Aftershow: Episode 5

-In the last episode, I spoke to April Greene of The Magnolia Fund, which provides financial and practical support for women who need assistance in obtaining abortions.
+In the last episode, Breaking Down Barriers on the Road to Abortions, I spoke to April Greene of The Magnolia Fund, which provides financial and practical support for women who need assistance in obtaining abortions.

-First and foremost, The Magnolia Fund is made possible entirely by the contributions of people like you.
-Please consider donating to the fund here.
+First and foremost, The Magnolia Fund, and all abortion funds, is made possible entirely by the contributions of people like you.
+Please consider donating to the National Network of abortion funds here.
 Your contribution will make a meaningful, lifelong impact on the woman it helps.

 And without further ado, some resources about topics mentioned in the episode:

 The Hyde Amendment and why it’s total BS:

 The article linked to above describes how the Hyde Amendment is a policy that bans the use of Medicaid to cover the cost of an abortion.

 “Since Medicaid enrollees are predominantly low-income women, the Hyde Amendment has essentially turned abortion into a luxury item for women who can afford to pay for the procedure out-of-pocket.”